gkaleta/autogen-demo/README.md

 # im using zsh in this case
 conda init zsh
 conda activate ag
-# install autogen with pip
+# install autogen with pip - You might need evalated rights with sudo
 pip install autogen
  ```